meuleman/epilogos/README.md

 Column 2: Start coordinate
 Column 3: End coordinate
 Column 4: Name of the largest scoring state
-Column 5: Kullback-Leibler score
+Column 5: Sum of the Kullback-Leibler scores
-Column 6: Sign of the Kullback-Leibler score
+Column 6: Sign of the sum of Kullback-Leibler scores
 ```

 <p>The argument to this flag is the path to the directory to which you would like to output.